Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * Provide excellent UX to generate a positive emotional response from users

 The customer goals of this website are:
-* Find high quality well designed products
+* Find high quality, well designed products
 * Clear and easy to find pricing
 * Simple and intuitive ordering process
 * Find information about the brand